projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 .. _enabling the network on the RTVM:

-Enabling the network on the RTVM
+Enabling the Network on the RTVM
 ================================

 If you need to access the internet, you must add the following command line